It’s a bit of a nightmare when you catch yourself mid-sentence and realise you’re saying something you don’t actually believe.

 1. You’re trying to avoid conflict.

 Fear of confrontation can lead to agreeing with people or saying things you don’t truly believe.
-This conflict avoidance stems from a desire to maintain harmony, even at the cost of expressing your genuine thoughts.
+Going out of your way to swerve any sort of discomfort, awkwardness, or disagreement stems from a desire to maintain harmony, even at the cost of expressing your genuine thoughts.
 While it may seem easier in the moment, this habit can lead to pent-up frustrations and misunderstandings in the long run.

 2. You’re people-pleasing.

 The desire to be liked can override your authentic self-expression.
 You might find yourself echoing everyone else’s opinions or offering insincere compliments to gain approval.
-This people-pleasing behaviour often comes from a place of insecurity or a fear of rejection.
+People-pleasing behaviour like this often comes from a place of insecurity or a fear of rejection.
 While it may win you temporary favour, it can prevent genuine connections and self-fulfilment.

 3. You’re reacting emotionally.